top of page

 Our DofE students continue to make us proud by volunteering in many different local organisations as part of their award.
 These students are a remarkable group of young people who continue to impress us with their dedication and commitment.

-The smallest of ripples crates a wave - Meadowbank Primary School
+The smallest of ripples creates a wave - Meadowbank Primary School

 Our vision is that each of us will Flourish and Inspire others.
 One way in which we do this is by supporting our local community.
 By using our Superpower of Kindness to help, and the positivity that comes from this, we can create small ripples of thoughtfulness that then builds into a wave of positive action.